Chief District Judge Catherine C. Blake

 Judge Blake then entered private practice in Boston in 1975, as an associate with the firm of Palmer and Dodge.
 In 1977, Judge Blake joined the United States Attorney’s Office for the District of Maryland as an Assistant U. S. Attorney.
 She remained with that office until 1987, becoming First Assistant U.S. Attorney in 1983, and serving as the court appointed U. S. Attorney from 1985 to 1986.

 In 1987, Judge Blake was appointed a United States Magistrate Judge for the District of Maryland.
-She continued in that position until 1995, when she was nominated by President Clinton to be a United States District Court Judge.
+She continued in that position until 1995, when she was nominated by President Clinton to be a United States District Judge.
 After being confirmed by the Senate on August 11, 1995, Judge Blake was commissioned on August 14, 1995.
-She served as the Court’s Administrative Judge from April 1999 to January 3, 2003.
+She served as the Court’s Administrative Judge from April 1999 to January 3, 2003, and received the Pro Bono Service Award from her colleagues in 2002.
 On October 4, 2014, Judge Blake was elevated to Chief Judge of the United States District Court for the District of Maryland.